-c{lf} is the annual leaf loss fraction, related to leaf life span. ψ_f is a fixed offset term (see Bloom and Williams (2015) Appendix A.).
+c{lf} is the inverse of the annual leaf loss fraction, commonly refered to as the leaf life span. ψ_f is an empirical offset term a function of c{lf} described above but also see Bloom and Williams (2015) Appendix A.